 For admission to the dual degree program, candidates must apply and be accepted by both Truett Seminary’s Master of Divinity program and the School of Social Work’s Master of Social Work program.

-More information concerning the dual degree program can be found on the Baylor School of Social Work website.
+More information about the M.Div./M.S.W. is available at the Baylor School of Social Work website or contact: